 Reporting

 Applicants successful in receiving funding through the Grant Round will be required to submit annual progress reports and a final report.
-Reports will include a lay person’s summary which may be used to inform the public about the work we support, an update on the project’s timelines and milestones; whether they are met, partially met or delayed, and an explanation for any delays.
+Reports will include a lay person’s summary which may be used to inform the public about the work we support, an update on the project’s timelines and milestones; whether they are met, partially met, or delayed, and an explanation for any delays.
 The Cancer Society recommends writing lay summaries at the reading age of twelve years old.
 Funding for the subsequent year will only be released upon receipt of a satisfactory annual report.

 Privacy provisions